brannondorsey/whonow/README.md

 A.52.23.194.42.1time.192.168.1.1.5times.repeat.rebind.network
 ```

-What's great about dynamic DNS Rebinding rules is that you don't have to spin up your own malicous DNS server to start exploiting the browser's [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
+What's great about dynamic DNS Rebinding rules is that you don't have to spin up your own malicious DNS server to start exploiting the browser's [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
 Instead, everyone can share the same [public `whonow` server](http://rebind.network).

 **Note**: You should include UUIDs (e.g. `a06a5856-1fff-4415-9aa2-823230b05826
 `) as a subdomain in each DNS lookup to a `whonow` server.
 These have been omitted from examples in this README for brevity, but assume requests to `*.rebind.network` should be `*.a06a5856-1fff-4415-9aa2-823230b05826.rebind.network`.
 See the [Gotchas](#gotchas) section for more info as to why.